saifalikhangithub/Employee-Task-Management-System/README.md

 - Passwords are hashed using `password_hash()` for secure storage.
 - Basic session management ensures protected access to user and admin pages.

-## 📝 License

-You can choose to add a license here.
-For example:
-This project is licensed under the MIT License.

----

 ## 🙌 Acknowledgements

 Built as part of a learning or portfolio project to demonstrate full-stack PHP and MySQL development.